 And when I was away and travelling and doing anything I could to NOT have to deal with my “crazy” mother, did she miss me?
 Did she blame me?
 Did she still love me?

 I wonder if she ever wanted to reach out.
 To ask for help.
 To have a heart-to-heart, as I’ve heard mothers and daughters sometimes do.

 And I wonder if she had, if I’d have had the courage to say yes.

 I’ll never know.

-Those years I lived away in Australia, and Korea, and Thailand, and Vancouver, if I’d known they’d mean not seeing my mom again, would I still have stayed away?
-And all the times I worried about being embarrassed about her at my future wedding – would I have changed the way I felt if it meant I could bring her back?
+Those many years I lived away, in Australia, in Korea, in Thailand, in Vancouver – if I’d known they’d mean not seeing my mom again, would I still have stayed away?
+And all the time I spent worrying about what my friends would think if they met her, about being embarrassed about her if I ever had a wedding, about any public event that she nigh try to attend with me – would I have changed the way I felt if it meant I could bring her back?

 And when she moved out of her apartment just a month before, packed up all her boxes, stored everything away, and moved onto my uncle’s couch, en route to a local women’s shelter, I wonder if she knew she was packing up her life for good.
 If it was her way of cleaning up years of clutter and hoarding.
 Years of reminders of a life unfulfilled.
 Her way of helping make the whole thing just a little bit easier on us.